Schistosomiasis: Etymology

-Schistosomiasis is named for the genus of parasitic flatworm Schistosoma, whose name means 'split body'.
+Schistosomiasis is named for the genus of parasitic flatworm Schistosoma, a term which means 'split body'.
 The name Bilharzia comes from Theodor Bilharz, a German pathologist working in Egypt in 1851 who first discovered these worms.
+The name Katayama disease comes from the Katayama district of Hiroshima Prefecture in Japan, where schistosomiasis was once endemic.

 Society and culture

 Schistosomiasis is endemic in Egypt, exacerbated by the country's dam and irrigation projects along the Nile.
 From the late 1950s through the early 1980s, infected villagers were treated with repeated injections of tartar emetic.
 Epidemiological evidence suggests that this campaign unintentionally contributed to the spread of hepatitis C via unclean needles.
 Egypt has the world's highest hepatitis C infection rate, and the infection rates in various regions of the country closely track the timing and intensity of the anti-schistosomiasis campaign.

-From ancient times to the early 20th century, schistosomiasis' symptom of blood in the urine was seen as a male version of menstruation in Egypt and was thus viewed as a rite of passage for boys.
+By the early 20th century, schistosomiasis' symptom of blood in the urine was seen as a male version of menstruation in Egypt and was thus viewed as a rite of passage for boys.

-Among human parasitic diseases, schistosomiasis ranks second behind malaria in terms of socio-economic and public health importance in tropical and subtropical areas.
+Among human parasitic diseases, schistosomiasis ranks second behind malaria in socio-economic and public health importance in tropical and subtropical areas.

 Research

 A proposed vaccine against S. haematobium infection called "Bilhvax" underwent a phase 3 clinical trial among children in Senegal.
-The results, reported in 2018, showed that it was not effective despite provoking some immune response.
+The results, reported in 2018, showed that it was ineffective despite provoking some immune response.
 Using CRISPR gene editing technology, researchers decreased the symptoms due to schistosomiasis in an animal model.

+Using thromboelastography, researchers at Tufts University observed that murine blood incubated by adult worms for one hour has a coagulation profile similar to that of patients that have hemophilia or on anti-coagulant drugs, suggesting that schistosomes could possess anti-coagulant properties.
+Inhibiting schistosome activity in blood coagulation could potentially serve as a therapeutic option for schistosomiasis.